bjackman/locali-ci/CHAOS.md

       when the relevant test failed.
 Should it just repeat the exit code of the test?
 I think so,  but arguably it's kinda confusing because you can't tell if that's the exit code produced by limmat or by the test.
- - Need a way for test command to report "error" as distinguished from failure.
  - Support configuring a shell, with the default based on the user's system-level configuration (`getent`).
  - Need a way to garbage-collect old database entries.